 Before we get too deep into the joy of Cheesecake Factory, I wanted to bring your attention to something really important to me as an expat wanting to give you all of the tips and tricks you need to have a great time in London or the UK.

-In addition to Watching the English, you should check out the following articles all about how to overcome culture shock in the UK (especially important if you’re in the UK for a long period of time), as well as information on figuring out the difference in UK money.
+In addition to the book, you should check out the following articles all about how to overcome culture shock in the UK (especially important if you’re in the UK for a long period of time), as well as information on figuring out the difference in UK money.

 - Culture Shock: The Things We Don’t Talk About